DaDu-Corki: Algorithm-Architecture Co-Design for Embodied AI-powered Robotic Manipulation: Background and Motivation

 \subsection{Execution Pipeline and Performance Bottleneck}

 We use RoboFlamingo as an example of embodied AI systems to illustrate existing system pipelines.
 RoboFlamingo utilizes a vision-language model (VLM) to control a Franka Emika Panda robot arm with a parallel gripper~\cite{gaz2019dynamic}, which in total has seven degrees of freedom.
-RoboFlamingo takes two forms of input, a language instruction and a video sequences containing 12 images.
-The model will predict the action of the robot arm's end-effector within the next step. \Equ{eq:llm_inf} describes the LLM inference process at frame $t$, where $F_{t}$ represents a single frame within a video sequence and $i$ denotes the language instruction. $\Delta x, \Delta y, \Delta z$ are the three-dimensional position change, $\Delta\alpha, \Delta\beta, \Delta\gamma$ are the three-dimensional rotation change and $g$ is the one-dimensional gripper status, which can be either open or closed.
+RoboFlamingo takes two forms of input: a language instruction and a video sequence containing 12 images.
+The model will predict the action of the robot arm's end-effector within the next step.
+Equ.~\ref{eq:llm_inf} describes the LLM inference process at frame $t$, where $F_{t}$ represents a single frame within a video sequence and $i$ denotes the language instruction. $\Delta x, \Delta y, \Delta z$ are the three-dimensional position change, $\Delta\alpha, \Delta\beta, \Delta\gamma$ are the three-dimensional rotation change, and $g$ is the one-dimensional gripper status, which can be either open or closed.

 After the model predicts the action, the robot arm will perform the action, moving itself to a new position.
-The control process on the robot translates movement information of the end-effector to the actual torque of each motor placed on the joints of the robot arm.
+The control process on the robot translates the movement information of the end-effector to the actual torque of each motor placed on the joints of the robot arm.
 A camera on the robot, usually placed on the gripper, will capture a new frame $F_{t+1}$ and send it back to the model to update the input frames.
 The next inference will happen on $(F_{t-10}, F_{t-9}, ..., F_{t+1},i)$.

-Specifically, we analyze and characterize the execution pipeline of RoboFlamingo by breaking down the execution latency and show the results in \Fig{fig:moti}.
-To get the results, we run LLM inference on a Nvidia V100 GPU, the robot control on an Intel 13th generation i7-13700 CPU and gather the data communication data using a Wi-Fi module.
+Specifically, we analyze and characterize the execution pipeline of RoboFlamingo by breaking down the execution latency with the results presented in Fig.~\ref{fig:moti}.
+To get the results, we run LLM inference on a Nvidia V100 GPU, the robot control on a Franka Emika Panda robot arm, which is equipped with an Intel Core i7-6770HQ CPU and use the CPU to process control algorithms, and gather the communication data using a Wi-Fi module.
+The latency and power data are first measured, the energy consumption is then calculated using the equation $E = \int_{0}^{T} P(t) dt$.